bradtraversy/react_redux_express_starter/README.md

-# React Express Starter Pack
+# React Redux Express Starter Pack

-> Create full stack apps with React and Express.
+> Create full stack apps with React/Redux and Express.
 Run your client and server with a single command

+NOTE: Redux has not yet been implemented.
+It should be done within a couple days

 ## Quick Start